Beijing Further Eases Home-Buying Curbs to Buoy Capital’s Property Market

 / SOURCE: Yicai

-Beijing Further Eases Home-Buying Restrictions to Stabilize Real Estate Market Beijing Further Eases Home-Buying Restrictions to Stabilize Real Estate Market
+Beijing Further Eases Home-Buying Curbs to Buoy Capital’s Property Market Beijing Further Eases Home-Buying Curbs to Buoy Capital’s Property Market

 (Yicai) Dec.
-25 -- Beijing has relaxed the home purchase restrictions for non-local registered and multi-child families in the central urban areas of the city to effectively stabilize the real estate market in the capital.
+25 -- Beijing has relaxed the home purchase restrictions in the central urban areas of the capital for households not registered locally and families with multiple children, so as to help stabilize the city’s real estate market.

-In addition, the new policy increases the number of homes that multi-child families registered in Beijing can buy within the Fifth Ring Road to three from two, while those not registered in the city that meet the social security and individual income tax payment requirements can purchase two houses within the Fifth Ring Road.
+The new policy also increases the number of homes that families with two or more children registered in Beijing can buy within the ring road to three from two, while those not registered in the city that meet the social security and individual income tax payment requirements can buy two homes within the ring.

-Beijing's pre-owned home sales reached 14,446 units last month, up 20 percent from October, but down 23 percent from a year earlier, data from the capital's housing commission showed.
+Pre-owned home sales reached 14,446 units last month, up 20 percent from October, but down 23 percent from a year earlier, data from the local housing commission showed.
 This month's figure stood at 14,362 units as of Dec.
 20, also down year on year.

-"Only when listings fall back to the 100,000 to 120,000 range can prices in Beijing's pre-owned home market truly stabilize, or even increase," she said.
+"Only when listings fall back to the 100,000 to 120,000 range can prices in Beijing's pre-owned home market truly stabilize, or even increase," she pointed out.

 Editors: Tang Shihua, Martin Kadiev